-Of the total number of complaints submitted to Ad Standards, only 28 of 647 raised potential IBA concerns, consistent with the prior two years.
+Of the total number of complaints submitted to Ad Standards, only 28 of 626 raised potential IBA concerns, consistent with the prior two years.

-As in prior years, nearly all IBA-related complaints (23 of 28) related to difficulties opting out of IBA, most often due to trouble using the DAAC WebChoices tool.
-In most cases, complainants found that the tool would fail to opt out of a select few companies on the tool.
-In these cases, complainants were advised to simply re-try using the tool, as sometimes a temporary technical error results in an incomplete opt-out the first time around.
-Ad Standards did not receive any indication that these complainants had ongoing trouble following Ad Standards' response.
-Nonetheless, Ad Standards has again advised the DAAC of consumer concerns with the tool not always effecting a full opt-out in one step, and continue to lend support to the DAAC towards improvements.
+This year, more than half of all IBA-related complaints (15 of 28) related to difficulties opting out of IBA.
+Most often, this issue is related to an opt-out not functioning for all participants in a given request when using the DAAC WebChoices or one of its trusted partners' tools.
+Complainants were advised to simply re-try using the tool, as sometimes a temporary technical error may result in an incomplete opt-out.
+To our knowledge, this satisfied the complainants concerns, as none returned to report a continuing issue.
+Ad Standards has again raised with the DAAC these consumer concerns with the WebChoices tool not always effecting a full opt-out in one step, and we understand the DAAC to be looking into possible improvements in both communication and functionality to improve upon this issue.